QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: SYSTEM MODEL AND PROBLEM FORMULATION

+Although ASRIS could indeed be used to support and improve SBD communications, we refrained from using it in this phase to reduce the complexity of the mathematical relationships.
+Additionally, since we are investigating the effects of using ASRIS in the cellular network (second phase) and the same effects can occur in the assumed CSR network, we chose not to apply ASRIS here.

-\emph{In the second phase}, the BS transmits the signal $c_{i}(t)$, $i \in \psi$ to the destinations ASRIS and $SUE_i$, $i \in \psi$.
-Specifically, $SUE_i$ is located in the reflection space of ASRIS, denoted as \({{SUE}}_{{i}}^{{r}}\).
-Both ASRIS and ${SUE}_{{i}}$ have direct links with the BS.
-The transmission is carried out with a power $P_i$ to $SUE_i$ using the beamforming vector $\mathbf{w}_{2i}\in \mathbb{C}^{N\times 1}$.
+In the second phase, the BS transmits the signal $c_{i}(t)$, $i \in \psi$ to the destinations ASRIS and $\text{SUE}_i$, $i \in \psi$.
+Specifically, $\text{SUE}_i$ is located in the reflection space of ASRIS, denoted as $\text{SUE}_{i}^{r}$.
+Both ASRIS and $\text{SUE}_{i}^{r}$ have direct links with the BS.
+The transmission is carried out with a power $P_i$ to $\text{SUE}_{i}^{r}$ using the beamforming vector $\mathbf{w}_{\text{2i}}\in \mathbb{C}^{N\times 1}$.
 In this section, we also utilize NOMA for accessing multiple SUEs present in the reflecting space of ASRIS.
 In this scenario, SUEs are located at different distances from BS and ASRIS, and therefore, the power of the transmitted signal is allocated based on their distance and channels gain.
-In this scenario, the received signal that reaches the ASRIS through the channel ${\bf{h}}_2^{H} \in {{\Bbb C}^{M \times N}}$ can be expressed as follows
+In this scenario, the received signal that reaches the ASRIS through the channel ${\mathbf{H}_2^H} \in {{\Bbb C}^{M \times N}}$ is given by:

-As mentioned above, since the ASRIS has active components, the presence of CSCG noise, denoted as ${{\bf{n}}_{{{ASRIS}}}} \sim \mathcal{CN}\left( {{\bf{0}},\sigma _{ASRIS}^2{{\bf{I}}_{\bf{M}}}} \right)$, should be taken into account.
+As mentioned above, since the ASRIS has active components, the presence of CSCG noise, denoted as ${{\bf{n}}_{{{\text{ASRIS}}}}} \sim \mathcal{CN}\left( {{\bf{0}},\sigma _{\text{ASRIS}}^2{{\bf{I}}_{\bf{M}}}} \right)$, should be taken into account.

-On the other hand, considering Fig. 1, the received signal at \({{SUE}}_{{i}}^{{r}}\), which arrives through both the direct link from the BS and the reflected signal from ASRIS, can be obtained as follows.
+On the other hand, considering Fig. \ref{fig:STAR_RIS_scheme 4}, the received signal at $\text{SUE}_{i}^{r}$, which arrives through both the direct link from the BS and the reflected signal from ASRIS, can be obtained as follows:

-where ${\bf{g}}_{2i}^{r} \in {{\Bbb C}^{1 \times M}}$ is the channel vector between BS and \({{SUE}}_{{i}}^{{r}}\) in the reflection space of the ASRIS, ${\bf{h}}_{3i}^{H} \in {{\Bbb C}^{1 \times N}}$ is the channel vector for the direct link between BS and \({{SUE}}_{{i}}^{{r}}\), and \({n_{SU{E_i}}}\sim CN\left( {0,\sigma _{{{SU{E_i}}}}^2} \right)\) is the CSCG noise at the \({{SUE}}_{{i}}^{{r}}\).
+where ${\bf{g}}_{\text{2i}}^{r} \in {{\Bbb C}^{1 \times M}}$ is the channel vector between BS and $\text{SUE}_{i}^{r}$ in the reflection space of the ASRIS, ${\bf{h}}_{\text{3i}}^{H} \in {{\Bbb C}^{1 \times N}}$ is the channel vector for the direct link between BS and $\text{SUE}_{i}^{r}$, and \({ n_{{\text{SUE}_{i}}}^r}\sim \mathcal{CN}\left( {0,\sigma _{{{{\text{SUE}_{i}^{r}}}}}^2} \right)\) is the CSCG noise at the $\text{SUE}_{i}^{r}$.